Top

 How a Low-Pressure Sewer System Works

-A low-pressure sewer system operates on a fundamentally different principle than a standard septic system and understanding that difference helps explain why it is the right solution for so many properties in Southwest Florida.
+A low-pressure sewer system operates on a fundamentally different principle than a standard septic system, and understanding that difference helps explain why it is the right solution for many properties in Southwest Florida.
 Rather than relying on gravity to move waste from the home to the drainfield, an LPS system uses a grinder pump installed in a buried vault to break down solids into a fine slurry.
 That slurry is then pushed through small-diameter, pressure-rated pipes to a distant drainfield or a municipal sewer connection.

 The practical advantages of this design are significant.
 It removes the need for a naturally sloping lot, which is rare across much of Charlotte County's flat terrain.
 It also allows waste to travel much farther than a conventional system can manage, opening up drainfield placement options that would otherwise be off the table.
 For properties in low-lying areas or on lots where a full-sized conventional drainfield cannot fit, an LPS system can make development or system replacement possible when nothing else can.